Employment laws in Ireland

 The Employment (Miscellaneous Provisions) Act 2018 bans zero-hour contracts in most situations.
 It also provides for minimum payments and banded hours.
-The Act states that employers must give employees information on the 5 core terms of employment within 5 days of them starting work.
+The Act states that employers must give employees information on the core terms of employment within 5 days of them starting work.
 The rules were updated by the European Union (Transparent and Predictable Working Conditions) Regulations 2022.

 Young people at work